InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-03-12-freedom-plan-part-2.markdown

 I have created printable templates which you can download and fill out for each of these 3 plan types.
 All you need to do is decide which one works best for you, print it off, and fill in your information.
 Then put the plan on a wall somewhere you will see it daily to remind you of your intentions and the actions you need to take.

-I have also created a spreadsheet to help determine how many years it will take to achieve Financial Freedom - this is useful for filling out Printables 1 & 3 below.
-If you would like to become a #lifedesigner subscriber for regular updates on new posts and money making tips, you will also receive **free access** to my resources area with all the tools I discuss on the blog.
-You can sign-up below to receive **instant access to the spreadsheet**:
+I have also created a [spreadsheet](/thankyou/financial-plan-download-201803-A1){:target="_blank"} to help determine how many years it will take to achieve Financial Freedom - this is useful for filling out Printables 1 & 3 below.
-<script async id="_ck_357773" src="https://forms.convertkit.com/357773?v=7"></script>

-If you've previously subscribed and are already a #lifedesigner you should already have received your link to the resources area.
-[Let me know](mailto:hello@inspiringlifedesign.com) if you need any help with access.

 Here are the free printables for you to use: